-Automatically discover Kafka servers, and track the resource utilization details like memory, CPU and disk growth over time to ensure you don't run out of resources.
-Make sure your Apache Kafka server is up and continuously operating as expected.
-Get notified quickly whenever there are sudden surges in resource consumption or unusual patterns.
+With Applications Manager's Kafka monitoring feature, you can automatically discover Kafka servers and track resource utilization details, such as memory, CPU, and disk growth, over time; this will ensure that you don't run out of resources.
+Make sure your Kafka server is continuously operating as expected with alerts which are sent out whenever there are sudden surges in resource consumption or unusual patterns.

-Because Kafka runs in the Java Virtual Machine (JVM), it relies on Java garbage collection processes to free up memory.
+Because it runs in the Java Virtual Machine (JVM), Kafka relies on Java garbage collection processes to free up memory.
 The more activity in your Kafka cluster, the more often the garbage collection will run.
-Track JVM heap sizes and ensure that started threads don’t overload the server's memory.
-Track thread usage with metrics like Daemon, Peak and Live Thread Count to prevent performance bottlenecks in your system.
+With Applications Manager's Kafka monitoring tool, it's easy to track JVM heap sizes and ensure that started threads donêt overload the server's memory.
+You can also track thread usage with metrics like daemon, peak, and live thread count to prevent performance bottlenecks in your system.

-In a Kafka cluster, one of the brokers serves as the controller, which is responsible for managing the states of partitions and replicas and for performing administrative tasks like reassigning partitions.
-Monitor active controllers to see which broker was the controller when an issue occurred and offline partitions count to prevent service interruptions.
-Monitor the broker's Log flush latency - the longer it takes to flush log to disk, the more the pipeline backs up.
-Track under-replicated partitions to know if replication is going as fast as configured.
+In a Kafka cluster, the broker that serves as the controller manages the states of partitions and replicas, in addition to performing administrative tasks like reassigning partitions.
+With Applications Manager's Kafka monitoring capabilities, you can monitor active controllers to see which broker was the controller when an issue occurred, as well as what the offline partitions count was at the time.
+You can also monitor the broker's log flush latency; the longer it takes to flush logs to a disk, the more the pipeline backs up.
+Track under-replicated partitions to see if replication is going as fast as configured.

-Get the full picture of network usage on your host, track network throughput or aggregate incoming and outgoing byte rate on your broker topics for more information as to where potential bottlenecks lie.
-Make informed decisions like whether or not you should enable end-to-end compression of your messages.
+Get a full picture of the network usage on your host and track network throughputãor aggregate incoming and outgoing byte rate on your broker topicsãto understand where potential bottlenecks lie.
+Make informed decisions like whether you should enable end-to-end compression of your messages.